 \subsection{Support of the oscillator representation}

 In this section, we make some elementary observations regarding the role played by the oscillator representation in our picture of the theta correspondence.
-Recall that the oscillator representation in our equal rank case is tempered both as a $G$-representation and an $H$-representation.
+Recall that the oscillator representation in the equal rank case is tempered both as a $G$-representation and as an $H$-representation.
 We first show that the induction functor associated to the oscillator bimodule, when viewed as a $(C^*_r(G),C^*_r(H))$-correspondence, sends the regular representation of $H$ to the oscillator representation (viewed as a representation of $G$).
-Using this, we show that $C^*_\theta(G)$ sits as an essential ideal in $C^*_\omega(G)$.
-Next we prove that the closure of the set of tempered representations that enter the theta correspondence equal the support of the oscillator representation.
+Using this, we show that $C^*_\theta(G)$ sits as an ``essential ideal'' (definition below) in $C^*_\omega(G)$.
+Next we prove that the closure of the set of tempered representations that enter the theta correspondence equals the support of the oscillator representation.

 \begin{proposition} Denote by $(\omega,V_{\omega})$ the oscillator representation and by $(\rho, L^{2}(H))$ the left regular representation of $H$.
 The map